ceramicskate0/SWELF/README.md

 # Simple-Windows-Event-Log-Forwarder (SWELF)

 # ANNOUNCEMENTS
-Dev will be on hold for Month of June
+- Dev work will be on hold for the month of June 18

 ## Summary: